SURFdrive

 SURFdrive is a cloud storage service similar to Dropbox: the data are "in the cloud" and can be accessed from and synchronized between various devices.
 Important differences to Dropbox are the protection and ownership of the user data and the fact that the data are kept on a server at SURF which is not accessible to foreign government services.
 In particular for sensitive information or research data where potentially patents are involved, SURFdrive is preferred over Dropbox.

-All Nikhef employees can use their SSO account to access SURFdrive and can store up to 100 GB of data.
+All Nikhef employees can use their SSO account to access SURFdrive and can store up to 1 TB of data.
 The storage is most suitable for document storage, but not suitable for large analysis data like ntuples or ROOT files.
-The data are automatically synchronized from your device (PC/laptop, tablet or phone).
-Please take into account that synchronization is slower than storing data on a local hard disk and that synchronization to mobile phones may cause additional usage costs.
+The data are automatically synchronized from your device (PC/laptop).
+Please take into account that synchronization is slower than storing data on a local hard disk.

 SURFdrive is accessible as long as your SSO account remains valid.
 Make sure to migrate your data in time before your employment ends!